Santa Lucia Range: Flora

-The western slopes of the range facing the Pacific Ocean are moist with growths of coast redwood, Douglas fir, ponderosa pine, Pacific madrone and the local endemic species such as Santa Lucia fir (Abies bracteata) and Gowen cypress (Cupressus goveniana var. goveniana).
+The western slopes of the range facing the Pacific Ocean are moist with growths of coast redwood, Douglas fir, ponderosa pine, Sugar pine, Incense Cedar, Pacific madrone and the local endemic species such as Santa Lucia fir (Abies bracteata) and Gowen cypress (Cupressus goveniana var. goveniana).
 The east side is drier, with chaparral and open woods of pine (including Coulter pine and gray pine) and oak woodlands of several Quercus species.

 The range is the southernmost native location of about 225 plant species including the coast redwood trees and the northernmost home for about 90 species.
 The southernmost naturally occurring grove of redwoods is found within the Big Sur region in the Southern Redwood Botanical Area, a 17 acre reserve located in the Little Redwood Gulch watershed adjacent to the Silver Peak Wilderness.
 It is just north of the Salmon Creek trailhead.
 The southernmost tree is about 15 ft from Highway 1 at the approximate coordinates 35°49′42″N 121°23′14″W About 57 plants are only found in the Santa Lucia Mountains.
 This range is the only known habitat of the Vortriede's spineflower.